Passer au contenu

 1. Hang with your arms straight or slightly bent.

-2. Raise your legs straight up.
+2. Raise your straight legs vertically.

 3. Rotate your legs from left to right while keeping your abs tight.

-5. Control every movement smoothly.
+5. Control each movement smoothly.

 Handstand